 What are New Construction Windows?

-If your home is made of stone or brick, it may be impossible for you to use new construction windows since the exterior of the home cannot be removed in the same way that siding can.
+If your home is built of stone or brick, it may be impossible for you to use new construction windows, since the exterior of the house cannot be removed in the same way that siding can.

-This may make sense if you are removing the home siding to change the style, but it can add significantly to the cost, time, and labor of a basic room remodel.
-Your general contractor can advise you on new construction and replacement window costs vs. benefits so you can decide what type of window is best for your needs.
+It may make sense if you are removing the home siding to change the style, but it can add significantly to the cost, time, and labor of a basic room remodel.
+But it can be worth it, especially if it’s orange and black (go Bengals!).